nikhgupta/laravel/README.md

     # use default settings (fetches source from http://github.com/laravel/laravel.git)
     laravel new my_app

     # force a clean install on existing directory
     laravel new my_app --force

     # use an existing (already downloaded) source
     laravel new my_app --local=/usr/src/laravel

     # use a remote repository
     laravel new my_app --remote="http://github.com/user/my_laravel_fork"

     # use default settings and update Application Index
     laravel new my_app --index='home.php'

     # use default settings and generate a new key
     laravel new my_app --key

+    # use default settings but do not update permissions on storage/ directory
+    laravel new my_app --no_perms

 ### In an existing Laravel application

     # update Application Index for the application
     laravel update_index ''  # removes application index for app in current directory laravel update_index 'home.php' --app=./new_app # update for app in specified directory

     # generate a new key for the application
     laravel generate_key # generates key for app in current directory laravel generate_key --app=./new_app # generate key for app in specified directory

 ### Help

     laravel help